Original Paper

 Distribution of Errors per Prescribing System

-With the introduction of NEF, the tracking of each message from the prescribing system creating the prescription was made possible, which was not possible with the pre-NEF sample (Figure 6).
+).
 Consequently, we do not have any comparisons between the study periods.
 Only data from the post-NEF study are presented here.
-With the introduction of NEF, it was possible to measure each system’s interoperability errors (Figure 7).
+With the introduction of NEF, it was possible to measure each system’s interoperability errors ( ).Duplicate Prescriptions

 With the introduction of NEF, a unique identification (UUID) was introduced for each prescription, allowing rejection of the so-called technical duplicates.
 A technical duplicate can occur when, for example, prescriptions are being re-sent in the case of communication failures or delays.
-In the post-NEF, this made it possible to measure the mean number of duplicated prescriptions from different prescribing systems (Figure 8).
+In the post-NEF, this made it possible to measure the mean number of duplicated prescriptions from different prescribing systems (

 Principal Results